netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 # RESTCONF Extensions

-A RESTCONF server SHOULD support trace context traceparent header as defined in {{W3C-Trace-Context}}.
+A RESTCONF server MUST support the trace context _traceparent_ header as defined in {{W3C-Trace-Context}}.

-A RESTCONF server SHOULD support trace context tracestate header as defined in {{W3C-Trace-Context}}.
+A RESTCONF server SHOULD support the trace context _tracestate_ header as defined in {{W3C-Trace-Context}}.

 ## Error Handling

 The RESTCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
+Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the trace context header values.

-If the server rejects the RPC because of the trace context headers, the server MAY return an rpc-error with the following values:
+If the server still decides to reject the RPC because of the trace context header values, the server MUST return a RESTCONF rpc-error with the following values:

       error-tag:      operation-failed
       error-type:     protocol
       error-severity: error

- Additionally, the error-info tag SHOULD contain a relevant details about the error.

- Finally, the sx:structure defined in {{I-D.draft-rogaglia-netconf-trace-ctx-extension-03}} SHOULD be present in any error message from the server.
+ Additionally, the error-info tag MUST contain relevant details about the error in the form of an sx:structure otlp-trace-context-error-info defined in ietf-netconf-otlp-context.yang from {{I-D.draft-ietf-netconf-trace-ctx-extension-01}}.

 ## Trace Context header versionning

 This extension refers to the {{W3C-Trace-Context}} trace context capability.
-The W3C traceparent and trace-state headers include the notion of versions.
+The W3C _traceparent_ and _tracestate_ headers include the notion of versions.
 It would be desirable for a RESTCONF client to be able to discover the one or multiple versions of these headers supported by a server.
 We would like to achieve this goal avoiding the definition of new RESTCONF capabilities for each headers' version.

-{{I-D.draft-rogaglia-netconf-trace-ctx-extension-03}} defines a pair of YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
+{{I-D.draft-ietf-netconf-trace-ctx-extension-01}} defines a pair of YANG modules that MUST be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # Security Considerations

-There are no YANG modules specified in this document, even though the functionality described herein relates to the network management protocol RESTCONF [RFC8040].
-This is because the only functionality described are additional HTTP headers, and those cannot be described using YANG.
-There are still some security considerations worth mentioning, however.
+There are two YANG modules specified in this document.
+These modules are completely empty, and therefore have very limited security considerations.
+Their purpose is only to indicate which trace context header versions the server supports using YANG Library {{RFC8525}}.

+Even though both YANG modules are empty, there are still some security considerations worth mentioning, however.
+This is because the functionality described in this document is in the form of additional HTTP headers (which cannot be described using YANG) relating to the network management protocol RESTCONF [RFC8040].

-The traceparent and tracestate headers make it easier to track the flow of requests and their downstream effect on other systems.
+The _traceparent_ and _tracestate_ headers make it easier to track the flow of requests and their downstream effect on other systems.
 This is indeed the whole point with these headers.
 This knowledge could also be of use to bad actors that are working to build a map of the managed network.

 All advice mentioned in the {{W3C-Trace-Context}} under the Privacy Considerations and Security Considerations also apply to this document.